-INSTRUCTION 2470F

-Application for Self-Directed Learner Status

-Student:

-Grade Level:

-Application Initiated by:

-Relationship to Student: □ Student□ Parent/Guardian□ Teacher

-Eligibility Criteria

-To be elicible for decision ation as a salf directed learner a student must meet each of the

-To be eligible for designation as a self-directed learner, a student must meet each of the following criteria.

-1. Demonstrate mastery of content for all core subjects/classes at their grade level and demonstrate age-appropriate learning outcomes through grades, assessments, or mastery-based learning rubrics.
-The applicant has chosen to demonstrate they meet this requirement with:

-Their most recent report card or progress report, indicating grades of at least a B in each core subject area and a minimum GPA of 3.0.
-Their meet recent state assessment and/or district assessment in district assessment in district assessment of

-- ☐ Their most recent state assessment and/or district assessment indicating a score of at least proficient in each subject area. - A portfolio meeting the following requirements: Assessments and artifacts showing grade level proficiency.
+Application for Self-Directed Learner Status Student: Grade Level: \\\\\ Application Initiated by: \\\\\ Relationship to Student: Student: ☐ Parent/Guardian □ Teacher Eligibility Criteria To be eligible for designation as a self-directed learner, a student must meet each of the following criteria.
+1. Demonstrate mastery of content for all core subjects/classes at their grade level and demonstrate age-appropriate learning outcomes through grades, assessments, or masterybased learning rubrics.
+The applicant has chosen to demonstrate they meet this requirement with: ☐ Their most recent report card or progress report, indicating grades of at least a B in each core subject area and a minimum GPA of 3.0. ☐ Their most recent state assessment and/or district assessment indicating a score of at least proficient in each subject area. ☐ A portfolio meeting the following requirements: Assessments and artifacts showing grade level proficiency.